davisrao/react-jobly-davis/README.md

 this project was built w/ Create React App [Create React App](https://github.com/facebook/create-react-app).

-## Still ToDo:
+## ToDo:
-Add tests across the board
+* Add tests across the board
-Add in ability for users to apply for jobs
+* Add in ability for users to apply for jobs
-Use S3 for resume upload
+* Use S3 for resume upload
-DRY up codebase and views
+* DRY up codebase and views
-Put related sections into own folders so src is not so crowded: API, view components, Routes/Nav, App for example
+* Put related sections into own folders so src is not so crowded: API, view components, Routes/Nav, App for example

 ## Available Scripts